Home Journals IJTER Archives Vol. 2, No. 5 AI Success Measurement for Enterprise Technology Consulting:...

 This paper develops a thorough AI performance evaluation framework designed specifically for Innovate Software Consulting Inc Ltd, a worldwide enterprise technology advisory organization that delivers specialized services across four distinct operational areas: Oracle Human Capital Management (HCM) Cloud consulting, business-to-business (B2B) credit risk assessment, electronic Integrated Healthcare Management Systems (e-IHMS), and enterprise analytics platforms.
 The framework establishes eight essential key performance indicators for gauging the effectiveness of AI deployments: prediction accuracy, cost savings, operational efficiency, regulatory compliance, client satisfaction, ethical alignment, human-AI collaboration, and financial return-on-investment (ROI).
 In addition to these primary KPIs, the paper introduces three supplementary measurement approaches that address value dimensions conventional metrics frequently neglect: a stakeholder trust index, human-AI collaboration outcomes evaluation, and sustainability impact scoring.
 Two distinct generative AI platforms, Claude from Anthropic and Gemini from Google, conducted independent assessments of the framework from four senior executive viewpoints: Chief Legal Counsel, Chief Financial Officer, Chief Operating Officer, and Chief Executive Officer.
 The eight resulting independent assessments were gathered, categorized by executive function, and methodically examined for patterns of convergence and divergence.
 A critical analysis integrates the collective feedback, pinpoints framework strengths and areas requiring enhancement, evaluates AI-simulated executive assessment as a strategic planning tool, and outlines a four-quarter deployment timeline.
 The framework maintains alignment with the NIST AI Risk Management Framework while extending foundational strategic documents including the organizational AI vision declaration, ethical AI governance architecture, team composition proposal, and data stewardship plan.

-Keywords: AI performance evaluation, key performance indicators, human-AI collaboration, stakeholder trust, ethical AI, NIST AI RMF, enterprise technology, balanced scorecard, responsible AI metrics, financial return-on-investment
+Keywords: Ethical AI, AI performance evaluation, key performance indicators, human-AI collaboration, stakeholder trust, NIST AI RMF, enterprise technology, balanced scorecard, responsible AI metrics, financial return-on-investment

 IORO Support